 SWK 320 - Human Behavior and the Social Environment I

 Perspectives on human development and behavior in diverse contexts, including: culture, oppression, poverty, gender, ethnicity, physical and social settings.
 Implications for social work practice and policies.
 Prenatal Through Adolescence.
+Course requires a 25-hour service-learning project.

 Credit Hours: 3